-Equally important challenge is to include the effects of environment on the optical spectra at both stages of the simulations: for the electronic structure calculations and for the sampling of the nuclear configurations.^{4,13} The environment has an enormous impact on the optical spectra because it influences the ground and excited states and it can change drastically the distribution of the nuclear configurations.
+Equally important challenge is to include the effects of environment on the optical spectra at both stages of the simulations: for the electronic structure calculations and for the sampling of the nuclear configurations.
+The environment has an enormous impact on the optical spectra because it influences the ground and excited states and it can change drastically the distribution of the nuclear configurations.
 A number of considerations are due in this respect as well.
-The most accurate models include the solvent environment in a way to account for the steric and electrostatic interactions (both at short- and long-range), i.e. using explicit solvent molecules and accurate quantum mechanical treatment.
+The most accurate models include steric and electrostatic interactions between the solute and the the solvent environment at both short- and long-range, i.e. via explicit solvent molecules and accurate quantum mechanical treatment.
 The cost of the calculations can be reduced by introducing further approximations in the treatment of the solvent molecules, such as simplified electronic structure description or employing suitable force fields (QM/MM, multiscale approaches).
 An enormous cost reduction can be achieved with implicit solvent models where the solvent degrees of freedom are excluded from the calculations but the electrostatic interactions are still included in the model.

-It can also be crucial to take into account the quantum nature of the nuclear motions.^{6,10,12,14,15} This can be done in different ways.
-The proper ground state nuclear density distribution can be obtained from path-integral MD simulations although it can be very costly for larger systems.16 Then the vertical excitations are calculated for the configurations of the sample and summed up for the spectrum (see eg. Ref.
+It can also be crucial to take into account the quantum nature of the nuclear motions when generating the nuclear ensemble.
+6,10,12,14,15 This can be done in different ways.
+The proper ground state nuclear density distribution can be obtained from path-integral MD simulations although it can be very costly for larger systems.
+Then the vertical excitations are calculated for the configurations of the sample and summed up for the spectrum (see e.g. Ref.
 15).
-Another option is to evaluate the Franck-Condon overlaps arising from the ground state and excited state vibrational states.17 In practice, this method is used within the harmonic approximation and accounts for the vibronic fine structure of the spectra.
-Within the harmonic approximation, the Wigner sampling is also a suitable choice to represent the nuclear quantum distribution.^{5,18-24} This method, however, fails for highly flexible molecules because the harmonic approximation cannot be applied.
-González et al. proposed two new sampling protocols to simulate absorption spectra called "local temperature adjustment" and "individual QM/MM-based relaxation."
-In these approaches the cromophore is thermostated at elevated temperature while the solvent remains at room temperature to introduce zero point energy.
+Another option is to evaluate the Franck-Condon overlaps between the vibrational levels of the ground and excited states.
+In practice, this method is used within the harmonic approximation and accounts for the vibronic fine structure of the spectra.
+Within the harmonic approximation, the Wigner sampling5,18-24 and also the LQ2 method are also a suitable choice to represent the nuclear quantum distribution.
+These methods were shown to approximate well the envelope of the exact absorption spectra but they cannot reproduce the vibrational fine structure directly.
+Also, the Wigner method fails for highly flexible molecules because the harmonic approximation cannot be applied.
+González et al. proposed two new sampling protocols to simulate absorption spectra called "local temperature adjustment" and "individual QM/MM-based relaxation".
+26 In these approaches the cromophore is thermostated at elevated temperature while the solvent remains at room temperature to introduce zero point energy.
 Although all nuclei are treated classically, the spectral lines are broadened reasonably well with these protocols.

-Recently a new method has been introduced to obtain quantum corrected trajectories and in turn quantum corrected structural properties and state functions such as heat capacities.25 The method called Generalized Smoothed Trajectory Analysis (GSTA) is based on the idea that the quantum effects can be recovered from a classical trajectory by convoluting the classical coordinates with an appropriate weight function derived from the quantum harmonic partition function.
+Recently a new method has been introduced to obtain quantum corrected trajectories and in turn quantum corrected structural properties and state functions such as heat capacities.
+The method is called Generalized Smoothed Trajectory Analysis (GSTA) and is based on the idea that the quantum effects can be recovered from a classical trajectory by convoluting the classical coordinates with an appropriate kernel function derived from the quantum harmonic partition function.
 It has been shown that quantum effects can be reproduced in a very efficient and cost-effective way.
 In particular, the results are of comparable accuracy to those obtained from path integral calculations, but at a fraction of the costs.